-To feed stock, rest and hold the board to be sanded on the conveyor table, allowing the conveyor belt to carry the board into the drums.
+To feed stock through the SUPERMAX, rest and hold the board to be sanded on the conveyor table, allowing the conveyor belt to carry the board into the drums.
 Once the stock is halfway through, reposition yourself to the outfeed side of the machine to receive and control the board as it exits the unit.

 Fig. 11.
-Operating controls.
+SuperMax operating controls.